MODUL University Dubai: Bodies and advisory boards in Vienna

-MU Vienna is governed by a three-member Board of Directors: the President, the Vice President and Managing Director.
-The University Council consists of five representatives who support the development of MU Vienna, and the President and CEO attend the meetings and report on the developments of the university.
+MU Vienna is governed by a three-member Board of Directors: the President, the Vice President and managing director.
+The University Council consists of five representatives who support the development of MU Vienna, and the President and CEO attend the meetings and report on the university's developments.
 The University Assembly consists of all faculty members, two representatives of external lecturers, two representatives of administrative staff, and four students.
 The University Assembly is chaired by the President, and has the task is to elect the members of committees, and to propose candidates for the offices of President and Vice President.

 MU Vienna is among the first universities in Austria to have an Industry Advisory Board in place.
 Industry experts from the fields of new media technology, public governance, and tourism provide input for the development of curriculum and guidance in student programs that will further the educational experience of students seeking long-term careers.